Kafka Topics

 See official Apache Kafka documentation for details about the topic-level configs.

-lines.KafkaTopicList
+--- lines.KafkaTopicList

-If you need to define multiple topics (e.g. using a template), it may be easier to use a KafkaTopicList
+If you need to define multiple topics (e.g. using a template), it may be easier to use a KafkaTopicList resource.

 Specification

-Here the resource definition file for defining a KafkaTopicList
+Here the resource definition file for defining a KafkaTopicList.

 apiVersion: "kafka.jikkou.io/v1beta2" # The api version (required)